(CNN) — China is increasingly giving America a run for its money as the land of the biggest and the best.

 As the world's most populous nation with the world's second-biggest economy, the self-styled Middle Kingdom is finding new and increasingly nerve-racking ways to attract and entertain tourists.

-Here are some of the scariest outdoor attractions the country has to offer when you travel here:
+Read on for more of the scariest outdoor attractions the country has to offer:

 The world's longest glass U-shaped bridge (maybe), at Fuxi Mountain, Henan